NullNoException/attack-playbooks/config.md

 def ssh_and_run(host, user, password, commands):
     """
     SSH to host and run a list of shell commands using sshpass.
+    This function should be run from your management/admin machine, NOT from pfSense or Splunk themselves.
     """
     for cmd in commands:
         ssh_cmd = (